devlemire/swag-node-shop/README.md

 }
 ```

 Now let's focus on `signout`.
-This method is responsible for clearing the cart and total on the request session's user object.
-It should then return the updated user object with a status of 200.
+This method is responsible for destroying the session and returning the session ( which should be undefined at that point ).

 ```js
 signout: ( req, res, next ) => {